 The Happy Brain

-To the scientists’ surprise, the studies revealed a clear pattern in those subjects who possessed “happy brains.”
-They were not those who had achieved the most economically or materially in life, but rather a radically different group altogether—Tibetan monks and professional meditators.
+To their surprise, the studies revealed a clear pattern in subjects who possessed “happy brains.”
+Demographically, they weren’t the most economically or materially prosperous in life, but a radically different group altogether—Tibetan monks and professional meditators.

 Subjected to an exhaustive experiment with brain scans, a group of longtime meditators who practiced a type of meditation focused on compassion were able to transform the anatomy of the brain in surprising ways.
 They increased the levels of positive emotion, as observed in the left prefrontal cortex.
-They also diminished the activity in the right prefrontal lobe related to depression, diminished the activity of the amygdala, which is a region of the brain related to fear and anger; and increased the duration and depth of attention.
+They also diminished the activity in the right prefrontal lobe related to depression, diminished the activity of the amygdala (a region of the brain related to fear and anger), and increased the duration and depth of attention.

 The scientists concluded that the compassion produced by certain types of meditation made the brain serene, reaching a state of well-being.
-The happiness of the meditators consisted of a state in which there was absence of fear and complete control of the emotions.
+The happiness of the meditators manifested a state involving an absence of fear and complete control of the emotions.

-Similarly, most people experience the so-called state of flow during certain stages of intellectual or physical exercise, a feeling of happiness that thrills the mind when it is fully at one with what it is doing.
+Similarly, people experience a so-called state of flow during certain stages of intellectual or physical exercise, a feeling of happiness that thrills the mind when it is fully at one with what it is doing.

 According to Dr. Daniel Goleman, internationally recognized for his work in the field of psychology, the state of flow is a spontaneous sensation of delight and pleasant surprise.

-In agreement with Goleman’s explanation, people become so absorbed in the state of flow that their attention and consciousness blend with their actions.
+In concurrence with Goleman’s hypothesis, people in the state of flow become so absorbed that their attention and consciousness blend with their actions.

-Thus, happiness, according to scientific findings, is a state that is not reachable by material means; rather, it is a consequence of emotional indifference and the compassionate contemplation of the universe.
-It is more linked to altruism than to egoism—more spiritual than material.
+Thus, happiness, according to scientific findings, is a state unattainable by material means; rather, it is a product of emotional unfetteredness, perhaps joined by compassionate contemplation of the universe.